divvungiellatekno/giellalt.uit.no/apps/gielese/GieleseRestarting.md

     sudo service gielese-mongodb start
 ```

-2.)
 Then if all is good...

 ```
     sudo service gielese start
 ```

-NB: commands accepted by these processes are also stop, and restart; however,
+NB: commands accepted by these processes are also *stop*, and *restart*; however,
 make sure to start mongodb first, otherwise the gielese process will not start.

 #  Restarting the services